SsangYong Korando SUV - Interior & comfort

 The interior ticks almost every SUV box and offers some impressive technology

 Interior design and quality takes a big step up from the previous Korando, so the car now has a more luxurious feel than the Nissan Qashqai.
-A wide centre console contributes to the Korando's SUV feel from the driver's seat, while metallic trim and air vents span the dashboard for a more cohesive look.
+A wide centre console contributes to the Korando's SUV feel from the driver's seat, while metallic trim and air vents span the dashboard for a more cohesive look. e-Motion versions get eco-signalling blue accents.

 SsangYong Korando dashboard

-It's still possible to find some cheap plastic trim but most of the touchpoints and the Korando's switchgear all feel reassuringly sturdy.
+It's still possible to find lengths of cheap plastic trim but most of the touchpoints and the Korando's switchgear all feel reassuringly sturdy.
 Technology impresses too, thanks to a 10.25-inch digital instrument display in higher spec models that serves up customisable driving, infotainment and navigation graphics.
 It all looks crisp and you can easily control it using buttons on the steering wheel.

 Pioneer gets the diesel engine in two- or four-wheel drive and has faux leather and cloth seats, 17-inch wheels, heated front seats, parking sensors, a heated steering wheel and an infotainment system with a rear-view camera.
 Ultimate trim is available with the front-wheel drive petrol engine and the diesel engine with four-wheel drive.
 It adds full leather upholstery, dual-zone climate control, 19-inch wheels, keyless entry, LED headlights and the top digital instruments and infotainment screen.